Vincenzoferrara/ciscopackettracer/readme.md

 distrobox-export --app packettracer

+# disable network
-# to avoid future errors of incompatible dependencies, i recommend creating a systemd file to disable internet. so as not to have problems updating.
+#to avoid future errors of incompatible dependencies, i recommend creating a systemd file to disable internet. so as not to have problems updating.

 #find the name of your network card in my case enp4s0, it could also be called eth0
 ip -a